eclipse-sumo/sumo/docs/web/docs/Tools/Turns.md

 # generateTurnRatios.py

-This script is to calculate the turn ratios or turn movements from a link to its downstream links with a given route file.
-The output file can be directly used as input in jtrrouter, where the time interval will be set for one day.
-The call is
+This script is used to calculate the turn ratios from a an edge to its downstream edge with a given route file.
+The output file can be directly used as input in [JTRROUTER](../JTRROUTER.md).
+The time interval will span the minimum and maximum departure times of the route file.

 ```
 <SUMO_HOME>/tools/generateTurnRatios.py -r <route-file>
 ```

-The standard output is the traffic volumes.
-With the option -p turning ratios will be calculated and outputted.
+The standard output is the traffic volumes (which JTRROUTER normalizes automatically).
+With the option **-p**,  turning ratios will be written as values from [0,1].

 # generateTurnDefs.py